£40,000 Compensation For Wrong Tooth Extraction

 If you’ve been harmed due to dental negligence, you could also potentially claim compensation.
 To find out more about your eligibility, get in touch with our team of expert advisors.
 You could potentially be connected with one of our solicitors.

 Select a Section

-- Can I Claim Compensation if the Dentist Took Out the Wrong Tooth?
+- Can I Claim If The Dentist Took Out The Wrong Tooth?

 - How To Claim For Dental Negligence

-- What Can You Claim For?
-Dentist Took Wrong Tooth Out Compensation Claims
+- What Can You Claim For Following A Wrong Tooth Extraction?

 - Useful Links